 This is sort of over-used cliché but most of the time viruses do generate from the local computer where they can steal information like FTP or Database passwords and broadcast.
 So always keep an anti-virus program installed and regularly updated.
 Plus it will keep your computer from slowing down as well.

 Never store FTP Passwords in FTP software

-WordPress: Not all themes and plugins are created same
+WordPress: Not all themes and plugins are created equal

 We all look for bargain deals.
 Free WordPress plugins and themes make our eyes glint.
 But please remember, plugins downloaded from third party sources (other than wordpress.org) don’t go through a security and compliance review.
-Therefore more susceptible to security breaches.
-Similar with themes.
-So always keep your wordpress version, plugins and themes updated.
+Therefore, making them more susceptible to security breaches.
+Similar is a case with themes.
+So always keep your WordPress version, plugins and themes updated.

 Apply steps devised by WordPress itself